Sobossy/hip-trip/README.md

-# hip-trip
+# Hip-trip

-My first vue project
+My first vue project.
 This template should help get you started developing with Vue 3 in Vite.

 ## Recommended IDE Setup